ameyer95/antidote-1/aec/README.txt

-Once you have completed running these scripts that create many scattered .jsonl files, you should use our data-wrangling script that preprocesses and collects all of the results into a single .jsonl file for use in the remaining sections.
+Once you have completed running these scripts that create many scattered .jsonl files, you should use our data-wrangling script that preprocesses and collects all of the results into a single .jsonl file for use in the remaining sections:
 `python3 scripts/data-wrangle/consolidate.py $(find bench/abstract -type f -name "*.jsonl") > bench/all.jsonl`
 (((TODO do this for the provided results as well)))

 #### 2.2.3 Reproducing Figures

 Figure generation for summary Section 6.2, Figure 6

 Figure generation for Section 6.3, Figure 7 (and supp figures?)

 #### 2.2.4 Reproducing In-Text Quantitative Claims